 Kubernetes CSI Plugin for LINSTOR

-It’s been over three years since LINBIT® released the Kubernetes CSI plugin for LINSTOR.
-While much has changed in how LINSTOR® is typically deployed into Kubernetes clusters — I’m referring to the LINSTOR Operator for Kubernetes — the CSI plugin is still the bridge between Kubernetes and LINSTOR’s replicated block storage.
-While LINBIT encourages its customers and users to leverage the LINSTOR Operator for deploying containerized LINSTOR clusters into Kubernetes, it’s still possible to run LINSTOR outside of Kubernetes with only the LINSTOR CSI plugin components running in Kubernetes.
+Much has changed in how LINSTOR® is typically deployed into Kubernetes clusters over the years.
+I’m referring to the LINSTOR Operator for Kubernetes which is now at a v2 release, but the CSI plugin is still the bridge between Kubernetes and LINSTOR’s replicated block storage.
+While LINBIT® encourages its customers and users to employ the LINSTOR Operator for deploying containerized LINSTOR clusters into Kubernetes, it’s possible to run LINSTOR outside of Kubernetes with only the LINSTOR CSI plugin components running in Kubernetes.

-While there is plenty of documentation surrounding LINBIT’s Helm operator’s deployment of LINSTOR, “CSI only” instructions exist only on the CSI plugin’s GitHub.
-This blog post sheds light on the alternative architecture where an administrator wants to deploy LINSTOR outside Kubernetes and integrate it with Kubernetes via the CSI plugin.
+There is plenty of documentation around how the LINSTOR Operator can help you easily deploy LINSTOR in Kubernetes, however “CSI only” instructions aren’t discussed much outside of the CSI plugin’s GitHub repository.
+This blog post sheds light on this alternative architecture for when an administrator wants to deploy LINSTOR outside Kubernetes and integrate it with Kubernetes via the CSI plugin.

 Prerequisites and Assumptions

-To keep this blog as concise as possible, we’ll assume you already have the following:
+To keep this blog as concise as possible, I’ll assume you already have done the following:

 There are many options and paths available to satisfy the prerequisites above.
-We’ll assume a three-node LINSTOR cluster was created and initialized on the same nodes the Kubernetes cluster was created and initialized.
-We’ll also assume the storage pool made was an `LVM_THIN` type named `lvm-thin` in LINSTOR.
+I’ll assume that you created a 3-node LINSTOR cluster on the same nodes that you created and initialized the Kubernetes cluster on.
+I’ll also assume the LINSTOR storage pool that you made was an LVM_THIN type named lvm-thin, although it is possible to use a storage pool backed by ZFS.

 Preparing and Installing the LINSTOR CSI Plugin

-Once you’ve initialized your Kubernetes and LINSTOR clusters, you can begin preparing the LINSTOR CSI Plugin configuration for deployment into Kubernetes.
+Once you’ve initialized your Kubernetes and LINSTOR clusters, you can deploy the LINSTOR CSI plugin configuration into Kubernetes.

-TIP: If you’ve configured your LINSTOR Controller for HA using DRBD Reactor, you should use the virtual IP address for your LINSTOR endpoint.
+đź’ˇ TIP: If you’ve configured your LINSTOR controller service for High Availability using DRBD Reactor, you should use the virtual IP address for your LINSTOR endpoint.

-Shortly after, you should see your LINSTOR CSI Plugin pods running in the kube-system namespace.
+Shortly after, you should see your LINSTOR CSI plugin pods running in the piraeus-datastore namespace.

 With your LINSTOR cluster integrated into Kubernetes, you can now define how you’d like LINSTOR’s persistent volumes to be provisioned by Kubernetes users.
-This is done via Kubernetes storage classes and the LINSTOR parameters specified on each.
+This is done by using Kubernetes storage classes and the LINSTOR parameters specified on each.

 LINSTOR storage classes, in their simplest form, contain the LINSTOR storage pool’s name and the number of replicas that should be created in LINSTOR for each persistent volume.
-The following example storage class definitions will create three separate storage classes defining 1, 2, and 3 replicas from our lvm-thin LINSTOR storage-pool, respectively.
+The following example storage class definitions will create three separate storage classes defining 1, 2, and 3 replicas from the lvm-thin LINSTOR storage-pool.

 apiVersion: storage.k8s.io/v1